luxotek/roku_remote/README.md

 pip install roku

-and i made it work with windows with pyinsstaller so do a
+and i made it work with windows with pyinstaller so do a

 pip install pyinstaller